This Page

 I know this conversation was started a few months ago, but I have seen some gluten free stuff at another Great Harvest up in Bellingham.
 The lineup is not as extensive as West Seattle, but they make a really good, soft & moist bread called Flax & Grain (with or without seeds) that's available Tuesday-Thursdays.
 It's so yummy...I'm not even gluten-free but will have multiple slices of it, it's that good.
 There's sorghum and amaranth in it.

-October 13, 2010 3:49 PM
+October 13, 2010 at 3:49 PM

 Post a Comment